ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 Now, you can go back to your Customer Portal's container.
 All landing pages that you create in it use Customer Portal template.

-### Assign portal to Customer Group
+### Assign portal to Customer group

-You can assign multiple Customer Portal containers or Pages to a specific Customer Group.
+You can assign multiple Customer Portal containers or Pages to a specific Customer group.
-First, you need to grant the following permissions to company members from the Customer Group:
+First, you need to grant the following permissions to company members from the Customer group:

 - `user/login` to `custom_portal` SiteAccess
 - `content/read` to selected Customer Portals

 ![Customer Portal permissions](img/cp_permissions.png)

-If members of the Customer Group don't have sufficient permissions for any Customer Portal assigned to them, they are redirected to the default Customer Portal view.
+If members of the Customer group don't have sufficient permissions for any Customer Portal assigned to them, they're redirected to the default Customer Portal view.

 !!! note